Kurumiiw/Kurumiiw/README.md

 🧑‍🎓 During my time as a student, I've been involved in various technology-focused projects.
 From designing a computer processor from scratch based on the [MOS Technology 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) at [Hackerspace NTNU](https://www.hackerspace-ntnu.no/) as an educational tool to explain computer technology, all the way to writing embedded system software code for satellites at [Orbit NTNU](https://orbitntnu.com/).

 I've previously worked as an intern at [Bekk](https://www.bekk.no/), a company focusing on IT, design, and business management consulting.
 I worked as a full-stack developer on one of their internal projects.
-Moreover, during the summer of 2022 I worked at [The Norwegian Tax Administration](https://www.skatteetaten.no/en/person/) as a front-end developer for their AI summer project 2022.
+Moreover, during the summer of 2022 I had an internship at [The Norwegian Tax Administration](https://www.skatteetaten.no/en/person/) as a front-end developer for their AI summer project 2022.

 ![coffee](https://user-images.githubusercontent.com/15821339/188270649-4822f974-3eae-4769-bbf5-6e8006b4fe93.gif)